Accessing Microsoft SQL Server from PHP under Apache on UNIX and Linux

 Replace datasource_name with the name of your data source.

-Replace database_username and database_password
+Replace database_user_name and database_password

-with the SQL Server database username and password.
+with the SQL Server database user name and password.

 */